Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Slide number 13 shows that 91% of our potential drilling locations are located in our core areas of the Williston Basin where we are the largest working interest owner.

 On slide number 14, you can see the excellent results from our drilling team.
-They have driven spud to rig release times down 47% from 22 days in Q1 of 2014 to only 11 days in Q3 of 2017.
-We continue to improve on these results and recently drilled a well on our (10:12) in the Tarpon Prospect area from spud to rig release in only 9 days.
+They have driven spud to rig release times down 47%, from 22 days in Q1 of 2014 to only 11 days in Q3 of 2017.
+We continue to improve on these results and recently drilled a well on our Wold lease (10:12) in the Tarpon Prospect area from spud to rig release in only 9 days.

 Slide number 15 depicts our Redtail Field in Colorado.
 Production at Whiting's Redtail area grew to 11,715 BOEs per day in the third quarter of 2017, a 78% increase over the second quarter levels.
 Our operations team did an outstanding job, bringing on 58 wells during the quarter.
 The majority of these wells came on between mid-August and late September, and are still rising in production and will continue to benefit production in the fourth quarter of 2017.